rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default withRouter(Navigation);
 {{< /highlight >}}

-The OrganizationSearch component will be implemented next to the Navigation component in the next steps.
-Before, there needs to be some kind of initial state for the OrganizationSearch and a callback function to update the initial state in the Navigation component.
-Thus the Navigation component becomes a class component.
+The OrganizationSearch component is implemented next to the Navigation component in the next steps.
+Before that can work, there needs to be some kind of initial state for the OrganizationSearch, as well as a callback function to update the initial state in the Navigation component.
+To accommodate this, the Navigation component becomes a class component.

 {{< highlight javascript "hl_lines=3 4 5 6 7 8 9 10 11 12 13 14 15 26 27 31 32 33" >}}
 ...